blair-aitken/lane_detection/README.md

 #### Step 3: Compute Homography Matrix
 - Next, you’ll map image pixels to real-world coordinates using the provided **B1 calibration boards** (print two copies of `calibration_board_B1.png`).
-- Record a short video of the boards placed flat on the road surface with the short side against the wheel of the vehicle.
+- Record a short video of the boards placed flat on the road surface with the short side against the wheel of the vehicle and save it in the `data/videos` folder.
 - The script will show the first frame and prompt you to click the 4 corners of the calibration board, **starting with the top-left corner, moving clockwise.**
 - A homography matrix is computed and saved as `data/homography/[video_name]_homography.json`